kurisu/kurisu/README.md

 </div>

 * 🌍  I'm based in California
-* 🚀  I'm currently working on [Durg.ai](http://durg.ai)
+* 🚀  I'm currently working at [BillionToOne](https://billiontoone.com)
-* 👨‍💻  I'm a CTO who codes.
+* 👨‍💻  I'm a Tech Leader who codes.
 Most of my code is private.
 Some is here on GitHub.

 ---